Much has changed since 1954. Change has been tempered, however, by the persistence of qualities that make a caring community.

 Rynerson Park.
-This 35-acre park and equestrian center was dedicated in 1990 and named after Jacqueline Rynerson, a city council member who was instrumental in obtaining the lease agreement with Southern California Edison for use of the park property.
-She also was a leader in the incorporation movement in 1954, an elected member of the of the former park and parkway district, an appointed member of the city's Recreation Commission, and one of the founders of Project Shepherd during her service as a member of the Lakewood Coordinating Council.
+This 35-acre park was dedicated in 1990 and named for Jacqueline Rynerson, a mayor and city council member who also was a leader in the Lakewood incorporation movement in 1954, an elected member of the of the former park and parkway district, an appointed member of the city's Recreation Commission in 1957, and one of the founders of the Project Shepherd holiday assistance program during her service as a member of the Lakewood Coordinating Council.

 S. Mark Taper Foundation Vista Lodge.
 The lodge in Monte Verde Park honors the memory of Mark Taper, one of the original developers of Lakewood whose foundation made the lodge's construction possible.

 San Martin Park.
 José de San Martín (1778–1850) was a soldier, statesman, and the national hero of Argentina and Chile.
 The 10-acre San Martin Park was dedicated in 1957.

 Sky Knight takes to the air in 1966 in front of the Lakewood Sheriff's Station.